-Your choice of bed size may be determined by the size of your room or even what you have previously slept on, but we believe it should be more considered than that.
-The size of your bed should also be chosen in accordance with your height and weight, sleeping style and personal preferences.
+Your choice of bed size may be determined by the size of your room or even what you have previously slept on.
+Yet we believe it should be more considered than that.
+The size of your bed should also be chosen in accordance with your height and weight, sleeping style, and personal preferences.
 As the most important piece of furniture you will ever buy, bed size needs to be carefully considered because it contributes to comfort and the quality of your sleep.

-The 20th century saw the arrival of common bed size terminology with Double, King, Super King and Emperor in the UK, and Full, Queen and King in the US.
-The terms were created to bring some commonality to bed sizes.
+The 20th century saw the arrival of common bed size terminology with Double, King, Super King, and Emperor in the UK, and Full, Queen and King in the US.
+The creation of these terms brings some commonality to bed sizes.
 However, whilst they serve as a guide, they are not always consistent in their measurements around the world.
-For instance, a King size bed is typically 150 x 200cm in the UK, but in the US, it is 76” x 80” which is 193cm x 203cm.
-It is therefore better to consider the dimensions themselves when specifying a bed.
+For instance, a King size bed is typically 150 x 200cm in the UK, but in the US, it is 76” x 80” (193cm x 203cm), see our size guide for more information.
+It is, therefore, better to consider the dimensions themselves when specifying a bed.

 When it comes to choosing the right size, first consider your personal space requirements.
-A King size bed at 150 x 200cm gives each person 75cm sleeping space, which is less than a Single bed.
-We recommend a Super King which is 180cm wide and comfortably accommodates 2 people by giving each person 90cm and thereby minimising sleep disturbances.
+A King size bed at 150 x 200cm gives each person 75cm of sleeping space.
+This is less than a Single bed.
+We recommend a Super King which is 180cm wide and comfortably accommodates 2 people.
+It gives each person 90cm and thereby minimises sleep disturbances.

 You and your partner’s size and shape are also important considerations for the size of your bed.
-If you are 6ft tall, you should have a bed that is at least 6 inches longer, which means a King size as a minimum.
-If you are over 6ft, a Savoy King, California King or Emperor size may be more comfortable, giving you that extra few inches of length.
+If you are 6ft tall, you should have a bed that is at least 6 inches longer, (King size).
+If you are over 6ft, a Savoy King, California King or Emperor size may be more comfortable.
+These larger beds will give you an extra few inches of length.
 Once you have assessed your space requirements, then consider the largest bed your bedroom can comfortably accommodate.
-If you have enough room, an Emperor bed offers grand proportions and is square (210cm x 210cm), not rectangular so provides ample space all round.
+If you have enough room, an Emperor bed offers grand proportions, so provides ample space all around.
 It not only feels decadent, but it provides an extra comfortable sleeping environment.

-If you are choosing a bed that is larger than a King size, we recommend a zip and link mattress and a split box spring base.
+If you are choosing a bed that is larger than a King size, we recommend a zipped mattress pair and a split box spring base.
 This will make moving and turning your mattress much easier than if it was a one-piece.
-You will not feel the difference as the mattresses are zipped neatly together.
-Whether you choose a one-piece or zip and link, the tensions can be adjusted on both sides to accommodate you and your partner.
+You won’t feel the difference as the mattresses are zipped neatly together.
+Whether you choose a one-piece or zip and link, we adjust the tensions on both sides to accommodate you and your partner.
 So, if you like a soft and your partner wants a medium, this can be easily specified.

-Given the length of time you will keep your bed, it may be worth considering if a custom size is the best option for you.
+Given the years you will keep your bed, it may be worth considering a custom size.
 If your room is an awkward shape or you simply prefer a longer or wider bed, we can make it to these dimensions.
 You may even want to consider a round bed, for an entirely different look.
 Simply speak to a showroom consultant to discuss your requirements and receive a quote.

-If you are choosing bespoke dimensions, be aware that whilst duvets and pillows usually fit different bed sizes, the fitted sheet will not, so you will need to have a custom size made or use a flat sheet.
-We can also provide custom size sheets on your request.
+If you are choosing bespoke dimensions, consider the size of your bedding.
+Whilst duvets and pillows usually fit different bed sizes, the fitted sheet may not.
+You may therefore need a custom-size flat sheet.
+We can also provide custom size sheets at your request.